Privacy Policy

 Holdary uses Firebase Crashlytics (a Google service) to receive anonymous crash diagnostics.
 When the app crashes, Crashlytics may report:

 Crashlytics does not receive any of your financial data — no account names, balances, holdings, or trade notes.
-The breadcrumb logs are deliberately scoped to operation milestones (e.g. “backup started”, “import completed”) and never include user-supplied content.
+The breadcrumb logs are deliberately scoped to operation history (e.g. “backup started”, “import completed”).

 Children